Pumpkin Templates and How-To Spruce Your Gourd

 Set a Fire in its (Pumpkin) Flesh

 Tea candles and glass votives work quite well here, suggests Braley.
 And like the rest of this project, they are inexpensive and free of the need for short term loans.
-But if you do need a short term loan to clean your house after the paint has been damaged by all the egging and wet toilet paper, Personal Money Market will keep a loan on for you.
+But if you do need a short term loan to clean your house after the paint has been damaged by all the egging and wet toilet paper, Personal Money Store will keep a loan on for you.